(Deceitful efforts to discourage Americans from learning the truth about the "income tax")

 I DOUBT THAT ANYONE SERIOUSLY INTERESTED IN THE TRUTH and knowing what's at stake would be taken in by the trolleries discussed here even without seeing these debunkings.
 Such an eyes-open person would go to the trouble of investigating the trolls' representations, and would learn what's really true on his or her own.
 In any event, for those folks, what is presented above is certainly sufficient illumination of the crass reality of troll-product.

-But, there are lots of people who don't understand that there IS something to investigate, or haven't yet reached the educated, well-tuned cynicism toward "officialdom" and its pronouncements that is necessary to cut through the fog and get to the heart where bs can be seen for what it is.
+Unfortunately, there are lots of people who don't understand that there IS something to investigate.
+Or, those folks haven't yet reached the educated, well-tuned cynicism toward "officialdom" and its pronouncements that is necessary to cut through the fog and get to the heart where bs can be seen for what it is.

 On The Psychology Of Denial

-On the one hand, these deniers must imagine that their ancestors were drooling idiots, who inexplicably authorized their government agents to seize any portion of their own earnings those agents wished (and those of all future generations), with the only "control" to which that utterly despotic power was subject being that those who abused it could be turned out of office afterwards by what might then be an utterly ruined and subjugated population.
+On the one hand, these deniers must imagine that their ancestors were drooling idiots, who inexplicably authorized their widely (and wisely) distrusted government agents to seize any portion of their own earnings those agents wished (and those of all future generations).
+The only "control" to which that utterly despotic power was subject [goes this myth] is that those who abuse it can be turned out of office afterwards by what might then be an utterly ruined and subjugated population.